rahulkadukar/notes/README.md

 vi (a real text editor).
 I use the following settings for my vi as found in the config folder in this repository.
-These settings also need the color theme Lucius (although this is a personal preference) and you should change it to whatever you prefer
+These settings also need the color theme Lucius (although this is a personal preference) and you should change it to whatever you prefer.

 ## Format
 The notes contain a lot of mathematical formulae and hence I have